The most amazing Cockle recipe ever

 Popcorn Cockles

-The first thing you’ll need is some fresh cockles as the pickled ones from a jar wont work.
-If your not sure where to find them then check out this handy guide on gathering cockles to see if there’s anywhere near you worth a visit.
+The first thing you’ll need is some fresh cockles as the pickled ones from a jar won’t work, but if you don’t have any other options then soak them in saltwater and change it a couple of times to wash out all the vinegar.
+If you’re not sure where to find them then check out this handy guide on gathering cockles to see if there’s anywhere near you worth a visit.

-After you have a bowl of fresh cockles boiled out the shells and cleaned, its time to grab the following and start cooking:
+After you have a bowl of fresh cockles boiled out the shells and cleaned, it is time to grab the following and start cooking:

 Equipment: